ragaaviatrix/aws-codecommit-codepipeline-avx-terraform/README.md

 ### Pipeline execution
 <img src="https://github.com/ragaaviatrix/aws-codecommit-codepipeline-avx-terraform/blob/main/img/pipeline.png?raw=true">

-PS: I reused the code related to codebuild/pipeline from https://github.com/davoclock/aws-cicd-pipeline and modified it to use AWS codecommit as the source and use AWS secret manager to set environmental vars in the buildspec yml files.
-I also added an approval stage to use SNS notifications to alert the user.
+PS: I reused the base code related to codebuild/pipeline from https://github.com/davoclock/aws-cicd-pipeline and modified it to use AWS codecommit as the source and use AWS secret manager to set environmental vars in the buildspec yml files.
+I added an approval stage to use SNS notifications to alert the user.
+I also added additional codebuild projects to create and delete NAT gateway and corresponding codepipeline stages during the workflow.